strimzi/strimzi-kafka-oauth/README.md

 All the Kafka brokers in the cluster should be configured with the same client ID and secret, and the corresponding user should be added to `super.users` since inter-broker client requires super-user permissions.

 When you configure your listener to support OAuth, you can configure it to support OAUTHBEARER, but you can also configure it to support the OAuth over PLAIN as explained previously.
-PLAIN does not make much sense on the broker for inter-broker communication since OAUTHBEARER is supported.
+PLAIN is not recommended on the broker for inter-broker communication since OAUTHBEARER is supported.
 Therefore, it is best to only use OAUTHBEARER mechanism for inter-broker communication.

 Specify the following `oauth.*` properties in `sasl.jaas.config` configuration:
-- `oauth.token.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token")
+- `oauth.token.endpoint.uri` (e.g.: "https://localhost:8443/realms/demo/protocol/openid-connect/token")
 - `oauth.client.id` (e.g.: "kafka" - this is the client configuration id for Kafka Broker)
 - `oauth.client.secret` (e.g.: "kafka-secret")
 - `oauth.username.claim` (e.g.: "preferred_username")